Island and coastal communities are on the front line of the impacts associated with sea level rise, a persistent and long-term problem.

 Communities along the Maine coast are taking steps to address coastal flooding exacerbated by sea level rise.
 Each community faces unique challenges particular to their working waterfront, existing infrastructure and citizen engagement.
 Because of that, each community is taking a different approach to mitigating and planning for the impacts of rising seas.

-The Tom Glenn Community Impact Fund offers flexible funding and support, so that communities can plan for the assistance they need to start taking the steps that are right for them.
-Through our ShoreUp grants, we offer funding support ranging from $5,000 – $15,000 to help Maine’s island and coastal communities with infrastructure planning for sea level rise.
+The Island Institute’s Community Impact Fund offers flexible funding and support, so that communities can plan for the assistance they need to start taking the steps that are right for them.
+Through our ShoreUp grants, we offer funding support in the amount of $10,000 to help Maine’s island and coastal communities with infrastructure planning for sea level rise.